dirtsimple/imposer/README.md

 Last, but not least, you can define PHP blocks.
 Unlike the other types of blocks, PHP blocks are "saved up" and executed later, after imposer has finished executing all of the state files to create the complete JSON configuration map.
 PHP blocks are individually syntax-checked, and can contain namespaced code as long as the entire block is either wrapped in  `namespace ... {  }` blocks, or does not use namespaces at all.

-All the PHP blocks defined by all the states are joined together in one giant PHP file that gets passed into `wp eval-file`, and then imposer's PHP hooks are run.
-One of those hooks, `imposer_impose`, receives a `$state` parameter containing the JSON configuration map.
-Your PHP blocks can register action callbacks to perform operations using this value.
+All the PHP blocks defined by all the states are joined together in one giant PHP file that gets loaded by wp-cli, just before imposer's [Wordpress hooks](#actions-and-filters) are invoked.
+Most of those hooks receive a `$state` parameter containing the full JSON configuration map, so your PHP blocks can register callbacks to make database changes using this data.

 (Note: the configuration map in `$state` is built up from nothing on each imposer run, and only contains values put there by the state files loaded *during that imposer run*.
 It does *not* contain any existing plugin or option settings, etc.  If you need to read the existing-in-Wordpress values of such things, you must use PHP code that invokes the Wordpress API.
 Think of the configuration map as a to-do list or list of "things we'd like to ensure are this way in Wordpress as of this run".)